paulrougieux/eu_cbm_hat/docs/roadmap.md

 [[_TOC_]]

-# Bring libcbm_runner to feature parity with cbmcfs3_runner
+# Bring eu_cbm_hat to feature parity with cbmcfs3_runner

 - Show comparison of output pool from cbmcfs3 and libcbm.
 To illustrate the similarities.

-- Check between libcbm_runner and cbmcfs3_data scenario of the static demand the remaining inconsistency of pools specifically for the DOM and soil pools
+- Check between eu_cbm_hat and cbmcfs3_data scenario of the static demand the remaining inconsistency of pools specifically for the DOM and soil pools

 For some reason the AIDB of cbmcfs3 (latest AIDB from online) contains different values for the following turnovers: